iris-hep/iris-hep.github.io/pages/projects/agc.md

 - Performance tests of ServiceX integrated in Coffea-Casa analysis facility at University Nebraska-Lincoln and ATLAS analysis facility instance at the University of Chicago
 - Benchmark performance of prototype of other system components for Analysis Grand Challenge
 - Work with HSF DAWG group about specification of new sub-benchmarks as a potential new milestone for AGC
-- Improve and increase complesity of developed analysis example used for next round of demonstration  (the first example, based on CMS Opendata was shown on [AGC Tools 2022 Workshop](https://indico.cern.ch/event/1126109/))
+- Improve and increase complexity of developed analysis example used for next round of demonstration  (the first example, based on CMS Opendata was shown on [AGC Tools 2022 Workshop](https://indico.cern.ch/event/1126109/))

 ### Recent videos and tutorials